 Almost 20 years ago, a Duke University scholar published a ground-breaking paper that showed how a form of vitamin C called L-ascorbic acid reduced UVB damage when applied to the backs of hairless pigs.
 This evidence suggested that photodamage or "sun spots" could be repaired with topical use of vitamin C—and that was big news for anyone concerned with signs of aging!
 That original paper preceded an impressive and conclusive body of research that has since proven the benefits, stability issues, and usage requirements for vitamin C. Further research (lots of research) continued to show vitamin C's positive effect on skin, and a bonafide, legitimate skincare craze was born!

 As widely used as vitamin C is in cosmetics now, it can get confusing because there are many forms, each with its own name formulated in varying amounts.
 Here's what you need to know:

 - The forms of vitamin C that are proven most stable and effective are: ascorbic acid, L-ascorbic acid, ascorbyl palmitate, sodium ascorbyl phosphate, retinyl ascorbate, tetrahexyldecyl ascorbate, and magnesium ascorbyl phosphate.

 - Regardless of marketing hype – there is no one "best" form of topically-applied vitamin C.

-- A proven range for vitamin C efficacy is between 0.3% and 10%.
+- A proven range for vitamin C effectiveness is between 0.3% and 10%, depending on the variety.

 - All antioxidants, including vitamin C, are vulnerable to deterioration in the presence of air and light.
-If a product containing antioxidants does not come in airtight, opaque packaging, don't buy it!
+If a product containing antioxidants does not come in opaque packaging that reduces air exposure, don't buy it!